5.7 “Learning to participate” through formal, non-formal and informal learning

 However, Serbia introduced important measures in the years before the adoption of the Paris Declaration (‘Declaration on promoting citizenship and the common values of freedom, tolerance and non-discrimination through education’).

 The framework for social and civic competences in Serbia is the Law on Fundamentals of Education System (Zakon o osnovama obrazovanja i vaspitanja).
 The Law stipulates that education system must ensure, among other, lifelong learning that aims to continuously develop personal, social, civic and working competences.
 It also underlines that those are some of the key competences of the lifelong learning.
-Furthermore, the Law defines social and civic competences as the ability to effectively and constructively participate in social and working life and to engage in active and democratic participation.
+The Law defines social and civic competences as the ability to effectively and constructively participate in social and working life and to increase active and democratic participation.
+Furthermore, the Law establishes “responsible participation in a democratic society“ as one of the eleven general interdisciplinary competencies, to be developed through all school subjects, throughout primary and secondary education.

 Serbia offers separate subjects in citizenship education throughout the whole general education pathway – both in elementary schools and high schools.
 The subject of citizenship education is in the form of core curriculum options as an alternative to religious education.
 Approximately, 50% of pupils in elementary and high school opt for citizenship education.